-I grew up in Chicago where I studied writing at the Urban Gateways Young Writers Workshop with Kathleen Agena and Sterling Plumpp, at the Columbia College Story Workshop, and at St. Joseph’s College with Stu Dybek.
-While attending Kenyon College, I was awarded the John Crowe Ransom Poetry Prize and the Doris Crozier Award.
-At the Idyllwild School of Music and the Arts, I studied with Norman Corwin; in the fiction workshop at Bread Loaf Writers Conference with Robert Cohen and Alix Ohlin.
-In 2016, I attended the fiction workshop at Community of Writers at Squaw Valley.
-I live with my husband David Hutchinson and resident dragon in northern California where I’m finishing my second novel.
+Anara Guard grew up in Chicago where she studied writing at the Urban Gateways Young Writers Workshop with Kathleen Agena and Sterling Plumpp, at the Columbia College Story Workshop, and at St. Joseph’s College with Stu Dybek.
+She received the John Crowe Ransom Poetry Prize from Kenyon College.
+At the Idyllwild School of Music and the Arts, she studied with Norman Corwin; in the fiction workshop at Bread Loaf Writers Conference with Robert Cohen and Alix Ohlin.
+She has also attended the fiction workshop at Community of Writers at Squaw Valley.